HeroesToolChest/HeroesDataParser/README.md

 ***

 ### Localization (-l|--localization)
 Sets the game string localization (descriptions/tooltips).
 Multiple are allowed, use `all` to select all.
-The application will parse all game strings and hero data for each locale selected.
+The application will parse all game strings for each locale selected.

 `enUS` - English (Default)
 `deDE` - German